 Despite the rarity of peritoneal mesothelioma, leading treatment centers across the nation are equipped to perform HIPEC.

-The main reason this procedure is not offered as a standard treatment option at all mesothelioma cancer centers is because very few facilities have the Hipec equipment.
-The equipment to perform this procedure properly is very expensive and few surgeons actually perform the procedure.
-In addition, because HIPEC procedure has not been proven to prolong life expectancy, there currently are no studies showing a comparison of patients who have undergone this procedure vs. patients who have not.
+The main reason this procedure is not offered as a standard treatment option at all mesothelioma cancer centers is because of the complexity of the cytoreductive surgery and lack of familiarity with the HIPEC procedure and equipment.
+In addition, there is some skepticism in the medical community because there currently are no studies showing a comparison of patients who have undergone this procedure vs. patients who have not in a randomized trial.

 Although several leading medical centers now offer heated chemotherapy to pleural mesothelioma patients, the procedure was once an option only for patients with the peritoneal form of the cancer.